mikejoh/tmux-k8s/README.md

 # The tmux Kubernetes status plugin

-This `tmux` plugin shows you the current Kubernetes context and namespace you're using.
+This `tmux` plugin shows you the current Kubernetes context and namespace you're using (+ the number of pods running within the namespace).

 ![k8s status bar](status_bar_with_k8s_plugin.png)